 View our educational pages on sapphires & theie cut's.

-With all gem stones, the carat weight can dictate the value of the Sapphire and, like a diamond, the higher the carat weight the greater the value especially where Sapphires are in the royal blue to vivid blue colors.
+With all gemstones, the carat weight can dictate the value of the Sapphire and, like a diamond, the higher the carat weight the greater the value especially where Sapphires are in the royal blue to vivid blue colors.
 The greater carat weight principle applies to all the rainbow of colors that Sapphires can be found in.
 For example, a 3 ct sapphire in a cushion cut can fetch as much as $3,500 per ct.
 A similar choice of Sapphire in the same color but weighing 4 cts, will see prices can jump by as much as 30% per ct.
 Once above 5 cts the prices can rise by over 50% per ct.
 The Sapphire Ring Co. buys direct from the mines and markets in Sri Lanka allowing us to offer all of our Sapphires at or below wholesale prices.

 Carat Weight and Size Chart

-Please have a look our page on "Life of a Sapphire" which explains the journey a sapphire can take from the mine to the ring.
+Please have a look at our page on "Life of a Sapphire" which explains the journey a sapphire can take from the mine to the ring.
 See at:

 This is particularly true when looking at the darker hues.
 However, the clarity of the stone does play more of a role when looking at a Sapphire in the lighter colors or pastel shades.
 The Gemology appraisal is always a good way to check the grading on a Sapphire, as well as allowing to you view the grading on the stones Clarity, Cut & Polish.

-More information at: http://www.sapphirerings.org/how-sapphires-are-cut-and-polished
+More information at http://www.sapphirerings.org/how-sapphires-are-cut-and-polished

 The Sapphires from Sri Lanka (Ceylon) have to date provided the world's very best stones.
-Sapphires from Sri Lanka (Ceylon) will fetch a premium prices of 20% or more.
-These Sapphires, in almost all colors (Except Red - Ruby), have few to no secondary colors with the purest Blues, Pinks and Yellows.
+Sapphires from Sri Lanka (Ceylon) will fetch a premium price of 20% or more.
+These Sapphires, in almost all colors (Except Red - Ruby), have few to no secondary colors with the purest Blues, Pinks, and Yellows.
 The Sapphire Ring Co's sapphires all come straight from Sri Lanka, giving you the best choice in color and quality.
-Sapphire mining in countries such as Madagascar and Africa, are extracted very poorly with unsafe working conditions often along with the use of child labor.
+Sapphire mining in countries such as Madagascar and Africa are extracted very poorly with unsafe working conditions often along with the use of child labor.
 For these reasons, we will not buy from these areas or countries, listing them under the same category as "Conflict Gem Stones".

 Please also see our pages on "Non Conflict Countries": http://www.sapphirerings.org/conflict-free-sapphires and our page on Sapphires from Sri Lanka: http://www.sapphirerings.org/srilanka

-7. Strength & Durabality
+7. Strength & Durability

 Sapphires are graded as a 9 on Mohs scale of hardness, with a diamond being a 10.